nzero/SteamOS-Tools/README.md

 Please take time to read the [disclaimer](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/alchemist/disclaimer.md).

+## Wiki

+Please refer to the [wiki](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki). located to your right in this repository for all supplemental information.

 ## Usage

 To clone this repository to your local computer, you will need the `git` software package.
 After this is installed, clone SteamOS-Tools with: